Skip to main content

 Flatbed Scanner (2400 DPI)Archival best1200-2400 DPIUse for higher-detail archival captures when the print and scanner justify it.
 Larger files, but more headroom for preservation and careful retouching.

 Google PhotoScanBest phone-basedAuto (multi-shot)Best option when a flatbed is not available.
-Multi-shot capture helps reduce glare and uneven reflections on prints.
+Multi-shot capture helps reduce glare.
+May introduce alignment artifacts on damaged prints — check edges carefully.

 Nostalgia Built-in ScannerGoodAutoQuick capture with automatic edge detection and crop.
 Best when you want speed and convenience over archival detail.